 Before paying your credit card bill, make sure you have enough money in your bank account, so you’re not slapped with fees for insufficient funds.
 Don’t forget to account for upcoming bills — like your rent or utilities — which may be auto-debited.
-And make sure to accurately enter your desired payment information, including both your card information and billing address.
+Finally, make sure to accurately enter your desired payment information, including both your card information and billing address.

 In addition to incurring fees, returned payments may also result in the card issuer applying a high penalty APR to your account.

-As promised above, we’re also going to break down the definition of annual percentage rate (APR), which is the most common fee charged by credit cards.
+As promised above, we’re also going to break down the definition of annual percentage rate (APR), which is the most common fee charged by credit card issuers.

 With most cards, you can avoid interest on purchases completely by paying your full statement balance by the due date every month.
 In other words, the APR on new purchases only matters if you’re carrying a balance from month to month, which we don’t recommend.